 The ten horns in Dan 7: refer to the nations of Europe during its beginnings, because the majority of God´s people with the Holy Bible where living in Europe during that time.

 The ten horns in Rev 17: refer to the kings of the whole world who do not keep the ten commandments of God and the faith of Jesus Christ.
 Rev 12:17.
-Rev 16:14, because the gospel of Jesus Christ was preached to the whole world, and the majority of God´s people with the Holy Bible now live in the whole of the world.
+Rev 16:14.
+The gospel of Jesus Christ was preached to the whole world, and the majority of God´s people with the Holy Bible now live in the whole of the world.

 Rev 17:12. they receive authority for one hour as kings with the beast.
 These are of one mind, and they will give their power and authority to the beast.